beling/bsuccinct-rs/ph/README.md

 * Piotr Beling, *Fingerprinting-based minimal perfect hashing revisited*, ACM Journal of Experimental Algorithmics, 2023, <https://doi.org/10.1145/3596453>

 # Examples
-The following examples illustrate the use of [`fmph::Function`], which, however, can be changed to [`fmph::GOFunction`] without any other changes.
+The following examples illustrate the use of [`fmph::Function`], which, however, can be replaced with [`fmph::GOFunction`] without any other changes.

 A basic example:
 ```rust